 The signal element specifies the strength of the signal for that station relative to the geographic search parameter.
 The relative parameter will contain a numeric representation of the signal strength while the value for the element will represent it in English.
 For searches not based on geographic parameters (e.g. call letters) strong is returned.
 The possible values are as follows:

 1 - Weak

-For each station, there can be many < url > elements.
-The < url > element will contain a typeId, type (which contains the name of the type), and the title.
+For each station, there are many URL's of various types returned in a collection.
+Each item in the collection contains type_id, type_name, title, and href.
 The title is the link text, provided by the station, for the url.
-The definitions for the typeId and type name are as follows:
+The definitions for the type_id and type_name for each URL are as follows:

 8 - RSS feed

 9 - Podcast

 12 - Audio Real Media Stream

 13 - Audio AAC Stream